 You’ve got to recognize how people read content.
 They’re mostly scanning a page, looking for something that stands out.
 It could be a subheading, a word, a term or an image.
 Storytelling can connect those eye-catching elements with the rest of your content.

 i).
 Make customers the hero: Ann Handley said that if you want your story to be memorable and truly lead to business growth, then “make the customer the hero of the story.”
-It boils down to putting customers first, and providing high quality content they’ll find beneficial to share.
-And sharing demonstrates a level of trust.
+It boils down to putting customers first and providing high quality content that they’ll find beneficial to share.
+And, sharing demonstrates a level of trust.

 ii).
-Be truthful: Great storytelling is borne out of a passionate belief in truth.
+Be truthful: Great storytelling is born from a passionate belief in truth.

 For example, if you believe in helping customers find the right content online in your industry, then don’t shrink away from sharing your story of failure.
 Remember that the story of failure is often the story that your target audience most wants to hear.